 3.1 How does the intervention strengthen local capacities and avoid negative effects (CHS 3)?
 Target communities will be directly involved in the project from the start all stages of the project in order to encourage ownership and active participation.
 We will hold meetings with project committee and communities stakeholder in different times during project implementation and we will discuss how we best select the right beneficiaries.
-Moreover, we will make regular exchange information to avoid negative effect and they will receive integrated package of services with transparency.
+Moreover, we will make regular exchange information to avoid negative effect and they will receive integrated package of services with fair distribution and transparency.
 To work with SOSDA will strengthens local ownership and legitimacy.
-Provision of good services (borehole rehabilitation and good WASH) that will strengthen the local capacities, more resilient, ownership and avoid negative effects and applying humanitarian principles including no harm principles; In addition, they will enjoy prioritizing their needs Regarding the conflicts, we have project committee, local elders, women activists and SOSDA that will solve if conflicts arise through mediation and participatory partnership with project beneficiaries with local norms and customs and with help of local communities and authority.
-3.2 Describe strategies for informing and involving local actors and affected people in the intervention (CHS 4), also in the unexpected event that the anticipated crisis does not arise.
+Provision of cash vouchers will strengthen the local capacities, more resilient, ownership and avoid negative effects and applying humanitarian principles including no harm principles; In addition, they will enjoy prioritizing their needs

+3.2 Describe strategies for informing and involving local actors (incl. affected people) in the intervention (CHS 4)

 SOSDA incorporates transparent and community-led approaches in this and in all projects; in the proposed project, communities will be engaged in all aspects of project design, implementation, and monitoring.
 Project activities will be coordinated with the local humanitarian actors who have project activities in the area to avoid overlaps of humanitarian activities.
-We arrange regular meeting with the local humanitarian actors to exchange information, challenges and experiences related to the intervention and avoid high expectation of humanitarian assistances.SOSDA will conduct regular community meetings including target group.
+We arrange regular meeting with the local humanitarian actors to exchange information, challenges and experiences related to the intervention and avoid high expectation of humanitarian assistances.

+SOSDA will conduct regular community meetings including target group.
 During these meetings, project staff about the project will inform the beneficiaries and their feedback is considered.
 We will discuss the best way they can support the intervention and make them feel ownership of the intervention.